 - The winning pair is the best of three games.

 You can even hone your skills for free by playing Whist Online at Games.com.
 If you’re just learning, I recommend choosing single player mode, which partners you with a computer player against two other computer controlled players.
+To view a wide variety of different styles of whist markers, visit Laurent Gimet’s collection at The Whist Markers Museum.

 More information regarding a variety of other Regency-themed topics including how to play Hazard can be found on my Regency Resource page.
 If you’d like more information on a specific place or topic, please let me know in the comments section below.